 A pretrial event or proceeding may be a critical stage if "the accused required aid in coping with legal problems or assistance in meeting his adversary."
 Green, 872 S.W.2d at 720-21 (citing United States v.
 Ash, 413 U.S. 300, 313 (1973)); see also United States v.
+Wade, 388

-Wade, 388 U.S. 218, 227 (1967) (holding that a pretrial event may be a critical stage when the presence of counsel is necessary to assure fairness and the effective assistance of counsel at trial).
-When any pretrial confrontation concerns the right of the accused to meaningfully cross-examine the prosecution's witnesses, it may be a critical stage if substantial prejudice to the accused's rights would result.
-Id.
+U.S. 218, 227 (1967) (holding that a pretrial event may be a critical stage when the presence of counsel is necessary to assure fairness and the effective assistance of counsel at trial).
+A pretrial procedure that would "impair defense on the merits if the accused is required to proceed without counsel" is considered to be a critical stage.
+Gerstein v.
+Pugh, 420 U.S. 103, 122 (1975).
+When any pretrial confrontation concerns the right of the accused meaningfully cross-examine the prosecution's witnesses, it may be a critical stage if substantial prejudice to the accused's rights would result.
+Green, 872 S.W.2d at 720-21.
 Courts, then, must consider "whether potential substantial prejudice to defendant's rights inheres in the particular confrontation and the ability of counsel to help avoid that prejudice."
 Id.

-Sixth Amendment requirement "effective assistance of counsel at critical stages of a criminal proceeding" necessarily extends to pre- and post-trial critical stages.
+The Sixth Amendment requirement of "effective assistance of counsel at critical stages of a criminal proceeding" necessarily extends to pre- and post-trial critical stages.
 Lafler v.
 Cooper, 566 U.S. 156, 165 (2012).
 Accordingly, plea negotiations are considered critical stages of criminal proceedings for the purposes of the Sixth Amendment right to effective counsel.
 Missouri v.
 Frye, 566 U.S. 134, 145 (2012); see also Padilla v.
 Kentucky, 559 U.S. 356, 374 (2010) (finding the defendant received ineffective assistance of counsel when he was not informed of the deportation consequence of his guilty plea).
 The Sixth Amendment effective assistance requirement imposes a duty on defense counsel to "communicate formal offers from the prosecution to accept a plea on terms and conditions that may be favorable to the accused."
 Frye, 556 U.S. at 145.